 - Supports your immune system.

 The list goes on and on.
 Besides, the addition of roasted beets in this hummus adds on to it.

 Being rich in vitamin C, potassium, fiber and manganese, it has immune-boosting properties, as well as antioxidant and cleansing benefits.

 Besides, hummus is naturally vegan and gluten free!
-Just serve it with gluten free pita chips or vegetable sticks if you follow a gluten free diet.
+Just serve it with gluten free pita chips, vegan wraps or vegetable sticks if you follow a gluten free diet.

 To sum it up, hummus undoubtedly has a high nutritional value and deserves to be included in your daily diet for sure!

-There is one more thing you might be surprised about: chickpeas and beets are both natural aphrodisiacs, so make sure to include thus beet hummus in your Valentine’s Day date night menu!
+There is one more thing you might be surprised about: chickpeas and beets are both natural aphrodisiacs, so make sure to include thus beet hummus (along within your Valentine’s Day date night menu!

 How to Make Roasted Beet Hummus